joewickert/uc-member-price-display/README.md

 https://www.drupal.org/node/2078221

-Not that the Role ID and Tax rate are hardcoded.
+Note that the Role ID and Tax rate are hardcoded.